 | 1999 |

-CL-L1 (COLEC10 protein) is a collectin with an N-terminal cysteine-rich domain, collagen-like domain, neck domain, and carbohydrate recognition domain; it is present mainly in liver as a cytosolic protein; expression of fusion proteins lacking the collagen and N-terminal domains demonstrated that CL-L1 binds mannose weakly but does not bind to mannan columns. |
+CL-L1 (COLEC10) was cloned and found to encode a collectin with an N-terminal cysteine-rich domain, collagen-like domain, neck domain, and carbohydrate recognition domain (CRD).
+Expression studies of recombinant fusion proteins lacking the collagen and N-terminal domains showed that CL-L1 binds mannose weakly but does not bind to mannan columns.
+CL-L1 was identified as a cytosolic protein predominantly expressed in liver. |

-cDNA cloning, Northern blot, Western blot, RT-PCR, chromosomal localization, E. coli fusion protein expression with carbohydrate-binding assay |
+cDNA cloning, Northern blot, Western blot, RT-PCR, recombinant fusion protein expression in E. coli with carbohydrate-binding assay, chromosomal localization |

 The Journal of biological chemistry |